henryw374/cljc.java-time/README.md

 Clojars badge is at the top of this README

 Version 0.1.9 and up require minimum Clojurescript version of 1.10.741

+If using cljsjs, add [js-joda](https://clojars.org/henryw374/js-joda) and [js-joda-locale-en-us](https://clojars.org/henryw374/js-joda-locale-en-us) to your dependencies as well

 In .cljc file
 ```clj